fedora-python/marshalparser/README.md

 Or overwrite existing `.pyc` with `-fo`.

+## Tests

+Tests use pytest and `/test/python_stdlib/` cotains tens of random `pyc` files from Python standard library (python3-libs) RPM package in Fedora.

+Tests check that the parser is able to parse/fix a `pyc` file and the that the unmarshaled code object is the same in both files (original and fixed).

 ## Python support

 The code works with Python 3.8 but it should be easy to adjust it for Python 3.7.
 The only difference are